This tutorial contains GIF images.

 Some of the topographical surveys have many different indicators clustered together on the same layer which can cause errors in terrain recognition.

-Before generating a layout it is best to create a Topography mesh using the terrain data you would use for layout generation and to investigate the mesh and PVcase's estimation of the terrain using the 3DORBIT command of AutoCAD.
+Before generating a layout it is best to create a Topography mesh by selecting terrain data that will be used for layout generation.
+To investigate the mesh and PVcase's estimation of the terrain - use the 3DORBIT command of AutoCAD.

 Let's review an example terrain survey which has some issues.
-As you can see in the example below, after I've selected the objects indicating terrain heights and generated a topography mesh I can see that there are steep inclinations which are unrealistic and must be regarded as false.
+As you can see in the example below, once the mesh is generated, some steep and unrealistic undulations are indicated and must be regarded as false.

 As I check these areas I can identify issues that can cause such extremities.
 Here are some of the sample ones that usually come up: